Todd E. Lehder is a shareholder and co-chair of the Real Estate practice group at Wilentz, Goldman & Spitzer, P.A.

 For over two decades, his clients have benefited from his diverse experience with acquisitions, sales, development, investment, financing and leasing transactions.
 Counted among his clients are professional developers, real estate investors, lenders and property management companies as well as borrowers, landlords and tenants.

 Because of the experience he has gained on all sides of various types of commercial real estate transactions, Mr. Lehder is skilled at formulating creative solutions to the myriad problems that arise in these transactions.
 He can add value to projects with “outside the box” thinking, without losing focus on the efficient achievement of his client's business objectives.

 Mr. Lehder gives back to his community through volunteering and coaching local youth sports.
-He has been a member of the Fair Haven Zoning Board of Adjustment since 2006 and has served as the Chairman of that Board for 10 years.
-In 2017, Mr. Lehder was also appointed to the Fair Haven Planning Board and he has served as the Chairman of that Board since 2019.
+He has been a member of the Fair Haven Zoning Board of Adjustment since 2006 and has served as the Chairman of that Board for over 10 years.
+Since 2017, Mr. Lehder has been a member of the Fair Haven Planning Board and he has served as the Chairman of that Board since 2019.

 Also of Interest

 - August 21, 2020Best Lawyers in America Recognizes 36 Wilentz Attorneys in 20 Practice Areas in 2021 Edition

 - June 26, 2020Wilentz Real Estate Co-Chair Todd E. Lehder and Wilentz Assistant General Counsel John E. Hogan to Present NJICLE Commercial Real Estate Transactions Webcast